 Photography-wise, I am currently shooting with a Nikon D3100 and various lenses for my primary camera, and I use a Cannon FS-200 for video.
 The Polaroids were taken using an SX-70 Alpha 1.

-How do you enter Dixie Square? - You figure it out... there are countless ways in.
+How do you enter Dixie Square? - You figure it out... there are numerous ways in.

-What is the best time to go? - On most of the trips inside, we've entered just after dawn and have gone on a weekend.
-Usually the only people out and about at that time are churchgoers, so it's a lesser chance of being spotted.
+What is the best time to go? - On most of the trips inside, we've entered just after dawn and have gone on weekends.
+Usually the only people out and about at that time are churchgoers, so there's a lesser chance of being spotted.
 The typical visit lasts about 5-8 hours inside; though, on rare occasion I've gone on shorter visits in the mid-late afternoon without trouble.

 Where do you park? - On earlier trips we would park on 151st street, but recently I've found it safer to park behind the juvenile center on Dixie Highway (in what was Penneys parking lot).

-Do you go alone? - Only twice; for half of the 7th, and the entire 10th trip.
+Do you go alone? - I did twice (against my own previous advisement not to), on half of the 7th, and the entire 10th trip.
 While the 10th visit went smooth, I had a run-in with dogs on the earlier run.
-Due to the size and unpredictability of its structural integrity, going alone is strongly not-advised.
+Due to the mall's size, neighborhood setting, and questionable structural integrity: it's still not recommended.

-How many floor levels does the Dixie Square structure contain? - Penneys, and the former Montgomery Ward department stores were both two stories, the latter of which only used one floor for selling merchandise.
+How many floors does the Dixie Square structure have? - Penneys, and the former Montgomery Ward department stores were both two stories, the latter of which only used one floor for selling merchandise.
 Neither of which had a basement.
 Penneys also contains a "penthouse" on the roof, which houses the HVAC machinery.
-The mall, and Turn Style are single-storied, however many stores in Block C have a mezzanine with offices above a stock room.
+The mall, and Turn Style are single-storied, however many stores in Block C have a mezzanine with offices or service corridors above a stock room.
 Turn Style also has a sub-floor containing offices and access to the roof.
-The Mall Offices, located just behind City Life, also consist of a basement and a "sub-floor".
+The Mall Offices, located just behind City Life, also consist of a basement and a "sub-floor" layout.

 Speaking of Penneys second floor, is it safe to explore? - Until recently, anything on the escalator-side of the gaping hole in the middle of the store was considered "safe" to some degree.
-However, this quickly changing as of June 2011, and therefore we strongly discourage anyone from going up there, now.
-On another note, climbing the escalators may be considered suicidal these days.
+However, this is quickly changing as of June 2011, and therefore we strongly discourage anyone from going up there, now.
+On a related note, climbing the escalators may be considered suicidal these days.

 Any "encounters" with others inside the mall? - Yes, on nearly every visit!
 We've seen or shot the shit with everyone from locals, to lunatic scrappers to a pack of wild dogs!
-The human encounters were rather amiable, though the dogs are an extremely-rare occurrence.
+Fortunately, we never had any kind of incidents in our run-ins.

 Isn't it trespassing? - Yes, however an interesting tidbit in the Illinois' trespassing laws are as follows, and we believe Dixie Square may meet such criteria: